Wolf WR7-WR9 car-by-car histories

 Young Keke Rosberg was rescued from the Can-Am series to take over Hunt's seat, but the Finn was unable to get the Wolf as far up the grid as Hunt had managed.
 Postlethwaite kept working away, and the car was much improved at Zandvoort, allowing Rosberg to qualify eighth and run in fourth place for much of the race, until engine failure intervened.
 That turned out to be a false dawn, and the last three races were a bit of a disaster, Wolf ending the season without a single championship point.

 (21 Jan 1979)

 (8 Apr 1979)

 (12 Aug 1979)

 Three cars were built to this design, WR7, WR8 and WR9.
-The last two of these were sold off at the end of the season, when Walter Wolf agreed to sell his team to Fittipaldi Automotive.
-They were rebuilt and renamed as Fittipaldi F7s, replacing Ralph Bellamy's awful Fiitipaldi F6/F6A design until Postlethwaite could produce a replacement design.
-The other car, WR7, was sold into private hands and survives in impressively original condition to this day.
+The first two of these were sold off at the end of the season, when Walter Wolf agreed to sell his team to Fittipaldi Automotive.
+They were rebuilt and renamed as Fittipaldi F7s, replacing Ralph Bellamy's awful Fittipaldi F6/F6A design until Postlethwaite could produce a replacement design.
+The other car, WR9, remained with Walter Wolf until it was sold into private hands and survives in impressively original condition to this day.

 Please contact Allen Brown (firstname.lastname@example.org) if you can add anything to our understanding of these cars.